COVESA/cdsp/cdsp/knowledge-layer/common-test-resources/README.md

 ### 1. **Common Fixtures** (`common_fixtures/`)
 Fixtures are used to set up and tear down test environments.
 They ensure that each test starts with a known, consistent state:
-– Manages initialization of configuration settings for tests.
-- Provides setup for Reasoner model-based testing.
 - Handles the initialization of valid test data related to server interactions.

 ### 2. **Test Utilities** (`utils/`)